The magnetometer is used to estimate heading when the system is in any of the following conditions:

 Occasionally the magnetometer will require a complete recalibration, replacing the old calibration with an entirely new calibration.
 This is accomplished either through external or automatic initiated recalibration.
 Use of the different modes is generally governed by the particular use case for the end customer and is intended to allow for the most flexibility in an integrated product design.

 External magnetometer recalibration allows the most flexibility in determining when an end user will need to recalibrate the system.
 This control over the timing of the recalibration is critical for many use cases and allows product designers to implement their desired workflows for customers.
 Further there are use cases where automatic recalibration is not possible because the quality of the magnetometer calibration is not observable.
 Such use cases would include AHRS operation, extended periods without motion or no GNSS fix.
-External magnetometer recalibration, as the name suggests is triggered by an external command from the application managing the uINS hardware.
-The uINS provides a set of status messages indicating the quality of the magnetometer calibration and leaves the timing and implementation of a recalibration up to the product designer.
+External magnetometer recalibration, as the name suggests is triggered by an external command from the application managing the IMX hardware.
+The IMX provides a set of status messages indicating the quality of the magnetometer calibration and leaves the timing and implementation of a recalibration up to the product designer.
 Specifically,

 INS_STATUS_MAG_INTERFERENCE_OR_BAD_CAL is an indication of the quality of the magnetometer calibration (see system status flags for details).

 During the calibration process, the system should be clear of steel, iron, magnets, or other ferrous materials (i.e. steel desks, tables, building structures).
-The uINS should be attached to the system in which it is operating and rotated together during the calibration process.
+The IMX should be attached to the system in which it is operating and rotated together during the calibration process.
 The following is the

 Force magnetometer recalibration procedure: